ISI Project Results

 Mailing address: 887 Sonoma Ave, #23, Santa Rosa, CA 95404

-Please consider making a donation to Emma Goldman Papers!
-You can donate online or make checks payable to ISI with “Emma Goldman Papers” included in the memo.
+Please consider making a donation to Myth School!
+You can donate online or make checks payable to ISI with “Myth School” included in the memo.

 Mailing Address: